laploy/AzureBook1/README.md

 # AzureBook1
-Source code for Azure # 1 Book
+Files for Azure # 1 Book